nekrasovp/nekrasovp.github.io/content/install-pelican-and-create-project-skeleton.md

 Category: Blog
 Tags: python, markdown, pelican
 Slug: install-pelican-and-create-project-skeleton
+Summary: Building your own static website has several advantages over a traditional website that uses a database to store content.
+Static websites are faster because pages are rendered in advance and deliver the same content to all visitors.
+They are cheaper to host and are more secure since the website has no database.

 Building your own static website has several advantages over a traditional website that uses a database to store content.
 Static websites are faster because pages are rendered in advance and deliver the same content to all visitors.